Of the Universe, Gods,

 Roaming Clans

-Across the Deeping realm, the vast clans fleets of the Nuzirrim follow either a path of war, or the path of the coming exodus.
+Across the Nomoi realm, the vast clans fleets of the Nuzirrim follow either a path of war, or the path of the coming exodus.
 Either path, once chosen, entails a transformation.
 It reshapes the fleets, their scale and composition, the starships and roaming structures, and the societies within.

 On the path of the roaming exodus, the grand fleets of Nuzir prepare for a journey to unknown and distant stars.
 They coalesce from countless kindred clans, dismantling their estates and worlds, or leaving them behind.
-Devoted to the future, and the journey through the Deep, those clans and their ships devote themselves to that monumental task.
+Devoted to the future, and the journey through the Starry Seas, those clans and their ships devote themselves to that monumental task.

-Along the coreward edge of the Deeping Realm, Mazarite Hosts follow the path of war instead.
+Along the coreward edge of the Nomoi Realm, Mazarite Hosts follow the path of war instead.
 They retrace the old trading ways with fire and steel, accumulating wealth, and victories until they are ready to turn away.
 All old scores are settled, all allegiances held, and oaths fulfilled.
 The Nuzirrim strive to go into the new ages unburdened.
 To join the hosts of Mazar absolves many.
-For the old kingdom of Mazar, they build a legacy, and triumphs worthy of song for the future of the Deeping.
+For the old kingdom of Mazar, they build a legacy, and triumphs worthy of song for the future of the Nomoi.

 Regardless of their path, all fleets of the Nuzirrim share one aspect in their nature: Every starship is of one familial lineage, owned and crewed for generations by its clan, a unit onto its own.
 From the fields of war to the processions of exodus, these bonds are carried forward by the Nuzirrim, and are one thing that will survive without doubt beyond the age and realm of Mazar.